DeMoray28/An-Unspoken-Language/_posts/2023-06-01-This-is-a-start.md

 ![Harvards CS50](https://prod-discovery.edx-cdn.org/media/course/image/da1b2400-322b-459b-97b0-0c557f05d017-a3d1899c3344.small.png "Harvards CS50")

 I've just made this page using github pages and 'Jekyll', which I'm not entirely sure about how it works, but if this page loads I guess I followed the tutorial closely enough.
+I've also managed to get some images into the post through some googling, which I think will be doing a lot of over the coming months.

 Time will tell.